johntellsall/shotglass/README.md

 # DEMO: Flask, a small project

 Shotglass displays information about all source files in a large project.
 For each file, it renders a single dot per line of code.
 If code has a symbol definition, ...

 Overall workflow:

-- get source
+- get source tree
-- find interesting source files, put in a list
+- rename raw source directory to a short project name
-- use "ctags" to find symbols and other info about listed files
 - store symbols in database index for quick processing

     $ apt source python-flask
+    $ mv flask-0.10.1 flask
-    $ ./manage.py make_index --project=flask \
+    $ ./manage.py make_index flask
-    --prefix=`echo ../../test-projects/Flask*` --tags=flask.tags

     $ ./manage.py show flask
-    project        syms   max  avg  total
+    project              symbols   max  avg    total
-    flask           402   196   10   4121
+    flask                    463   196    9    4,208

     $ ./manage.py render flask
     $ firefox flask_path.png